zfphex/blog/README.md

+## Blog

 ```
 /src - the compiler
 /markdown - stores markdown files that will be compiled
 /templates - stores the templates to be compiled
-/site - stores the compiled parts of the website
+/site - stores the compiled pages of the website
 /site/assets - fonts, styles, images, etc.
 /site/img - images.
 ```

-TODO:
-Maybe markdown files need a heading for the page and a title for the post list.
-IDK.
-Path's should all be set relative to the project, it's kind of all over the place right now.
-Just look at build/post_list.html

 - [x] Better logging
 - [x] Allow empty metadata